HarvardMapCollection/tutorials/census/obtaining-census-data/index.md

 ## Do I need data?
 Sometimes, you don't need to download census data in order to make use of it for your research.
 Many tools, like [Social Explorer](http://nrs.harvard.edu/urn-3:hul.eresource:socialex), allow you to visualize the data directly in the browser, and even export rendered maps.

-To help decide if you need to budget time for learning how to download and manipulate geospatial data, check out our [How to Decide If I Need Geospatial Data](https://harvardmapcollection.github.io/tutorials/census/do-i-need-data/) guide.
+To help decide if you need to budget time for learning how to download and manipulate geospatial data, check out our [How to decide if I need geospatial data](https://harvardmapcollection.github.io/tutorials/census/do-i-need-data/) guide.

 ## Obtaining via Social Explorer